Super Talent Pico-C review

 I'm a heavy USB stick user (a.k.a. flash drive, pen drive, flash disk, thumb drive).
 I've seen many and use mine a lot.
 Very few of them impress me.
 Most are just flimsy thin plastic.
 Nice for a throwaway lighter, not for a device I save my files to.
 My first stick was a 32 megabytes (yes, megabytes) Freecom FM-1 USB stick, and it served me extremely well.
 It was replaced by a Sandisk Cruzer Titanium, which I continue to use alongside the Pico-C.

-), obviously referring to its minute size.
+Super Talent have named their product Pico (in case you missed it ), obviously referring to its minute size.
 The A, B and D models are variations of the same product.
 The A and D types have a swivel housing, while the B has a slide housing.
 All are a bit larger than the C version, slightly defeating the purpose of having a pico-sized USB storage device.
-The Pico-C is flatter than a standard A-type male USB plug.
+The Pico-C is flatter than the protruding metal part of a standard A-type male USB plug.
 They omitted a part of the rectangular frame that helps to catch the female connector, shaving off about 1 mm of the thickness of the drive.
 It doens't affect anything though.
 It is as easily insertable as any other USB stick type device.

 The good points